RPG-Paper-Maker/RPG-Paper-Maker/README.md

         |--- Models                       <- All the models used for the database
           |--- GameDatas                  <- All the gamedata files models
           |--- System                     <- All the models used for system elements (SuperListItem classes)
-        |--- Ressources                   <- All the images (icons) used for the engine
+        |--- Ressources                   <- All the images (icons) used for the editor
         |--- Shaders                      <- All the shaders programs
         |--- Singletons                   <- Contains RPM singleton
-        |--- Themes                       <- All the themes of the engine
+        |--- Themes                       <- All the themes of the editor
+      |--- EditorApp
+        |--- EditorApp.pro                <- The sub-project to build the editor executable
+        |--- main.cpp                     <- The main function instructions
       |--- Test
         |--- Test.pro                     <- The sub-project to build the test executable